'Viable explosive device' found in Lurgan

 Security operations

-Superintendent Moore added: "As a police service we will not be deterred by such acts nor by the small number of individuals behind them.
+Supt Moore added: "As a police service we will not be deterred by such acts nor by the small number of individuals behind them.

 "We will keep doing our job, keeping people safe and tackling the things people in Lurgan are demanding we tackle - burglary, anti-social behaviour and drug dealing.